-Why High-Achieving Women Struggle with Anxiety (and How Therapy Helps)
+Why High-Achieving Women Struggle with Anxiety and What Actually Helps

 If you’re a high-achieving woman who gets things done, holds it all together for everyone else, and somehow still feels like it’s never enough—you’re not defective.
 You’re human.
 And honestly?
 You’re probably exhausted.